-Brooklyn-based Norwegian singer/songwriter/composer/guitarist.
-His eclectic and richly melodic debut, Faces Down, written and recorded at 16, was named among the best albums of the year, and listed as one of the most remarkable debuts of 2002 by Rolling Stone Magazine.
-Follow-up Two Way Monologue was an Album Of The Year in Uncut Magazine and solidified Lerche's global momentum.
-He toured extensively across the world both solo, with his band, and opening for artists such as Air, Stereolab and Elvis Costello, appearing on stages such as Carnegie Hall, Hollywood Bowl and Royal Albert Hall.
+This guy is a Brooklyn-based Norwegian songwriter, artist.
+His eclectic and melodic debut, Faces Down, written and recorded at 16, was listed as one of the most remarkable debuts of 2002 by Rolling Stone, also winning a Norwegian Grammy for Best Newcomer.
+Anticipated follow-up Two Way Monologue was a 2004 Album Of The Year in Uncut, and he toured extensively across the world both solo, with his band, and with the likes of Air, Stereolab, Elvis Costello, Milton Nascimento.

 In 2006 he scored a surprising Billboard Top 5 Jazz album, Duper Sessions, recorded the rambunctious, raw Phantom Punch, as well as the soundtrack for the Steve Carell/Juliette Binoche hit movie Dan In Real Life.
 Said the LA Times about 2009's lush Heartbeat Radio: "No matter what genre he's working in (...) his refrains always pay off".
 Lerche co-wrote "Dear Laughing Doubters" for the 2010 comedy Dinner For Schmucks.